alovajs/alovajs.github.io/resource/framework/vue-options.md

 Usually, use hook can only be used in vue's setup, but through the auxiliary function provided by `@alova/vue-options`, you can also use alova's use hook in vue's options, which is perfectly compatible with almost all functions of alova.
 You can use all [client request strategies](/tutorial/client/strategy) of `alova/client` under options.

-> It can be used in both vue2 and vue3.
+> It can be used in both vue2 and Vue 3.

 [![npm](https://img.shields.io/npm/v/@alova/vue-options)](https://www.npmjs.com/package/@alova/vue-options)
 [![build](https://github.com/alovajs/vue-options/actions/workflows/release.yml/badge.svg?branch=main)](https://github.com/alovajs/vue-options/actions/workflows/release.yml)